Eupomatia

-Eupomatia is a genus of three flowering shrub species of the Australian continent, constituting the only genus in the ancient family Eupomatiaceae.
-The Eupomatiaceae have been recognised by most taxonomists and classified in the plant order Magnoliales.
-The three species of shrubs or small trees grow naturally in the rainforests and humid eucalypt forests of eastern Australia and New Guinea.
+Eupomatia is a genus of three species of plants in the ancient family Eupomatiaceae, and is the sole genus in the family.
+Eupomatiaceae is recognised by most taxonomists and classified in the plant order Magnoliales.
+The three described species are shrubs or small trees, native to the rainforests and humid eucalypt forests of eastern Australia and New Guinea.
 The type species Eupomatia laurina was described in 1814 by Robert Brown.